alibaba/feathub/README.md

 Similar to other feature stores, FeatHub provides the following core benefits:

 - **Simplified feature development**: The Python SDK provided by FeatHub makes it easy to develop features without worrying about point-in-time correctness.
 This helps to avoid training-serving skew, which can negatively impact the accuracy of machine learning models.
 - **Faster feature deployment**: FeatHub automatically compiles user-specified declarative feature definitions into performant distributed ETL jobs using state-of-the-art computation engines, such as Flink or Spark.
 This speeds up the feature deployment process and eliminates the need for data engineers to re-write Python programs into distributed stream or batch processing jobs.
 - **Performant feature generation**: FeatHub offers a range of [built-in optimizations](docs/content/deep-dive/optimizations.md) that leverage commonly observed feature ETL job patterns.
 These optimizations are automatically applied to ETL jobs compiled from the declarative feature definitions, much like how SQL optimizations are applied.
-- **Assisted feature monitoring**: FeatHub provides built-in metrics to monitor the quality of features and alert users to issues such as feature drift.
+- **Assisted feature monitoring**: FeatHub provides [built-in metrics](docs/content/metric-stores) to monitor the quality of features and alert users to issues such as feature drift.
 This helps to improve the accuracy and reliability of machine learning models.
-- **Facilitated feature sharing**: FeatHub allows developers to register, query, and re-use production-ready feature definitions and datasets already generated by other developers in the organization.
-This reduces the duplication of data engineering efforts and the cost of feature generation.
+- **Facilitated feature sharing**: FeatHub allows developers to register and query feature definitions in a persistent [feature registry](docs/content/registries).
+This capability reduces the duplication of data engineering efforts and the resource cost of feature generation by allowing developers in the organization to share and re-use existing feature definitions and datasets.

 In addition to the above benefits, FeatHub provides several architectural benefits compared to other feature stores, including:

-- **Real-time feature generation**: FeatHub supports real-time feature generation using Apache Flink as the stream computation engine with milli-second latency.
+- **Real-time feature generation**: FeatHub supports real-time feature generation using [Apache Flink](docs/content/engines/flink.md) as the stream computation engine with milli-second latency.
 This provides better performance than other open-source feature stores that only support feature generation using Apache Spark.

-- **Stream-batch unified computation**: FeatHub allows for consistent feature computation across offline, nearline, and online stacks using Apache Flink for real-time features with low latency, Apache Spark for offline features with high throughput, and FeatureService for computing features online when the request is received.
+- **Stream-batch unified computation**: FeatHub allows for consistent feature computation across offline, nearline, and online stacks using [Apache Flink](docs/content/engines/flink.md) for real-time features with low latency, [Apache Spark](docs/content/engines/spark.md) for offline features with high throughput, and FeatureService for computing features online when the request is received.

 - **Extensible framework**: FeatHub's Python SDK is declarative and decoupled from the APIs of the underlying computation engines, providing flexibility and avoiding lock-in.
 This allows for the support of additional computation engines in the future.